neondatabase/website/content/docs/connect/connect-ai.md

 You can integrate your Neon Postgres database with various AI tools like [AskYourDatabase](https://www.askyourdatabase.com/), [Outerbase](https://www.outerbase.com/), and [LangChain](https://www.langchain.com/) to help with various tasks including querying data, data analysis, business intelligence, and more.

+In this guide, we'll step through connecting to Neon with AskYourDatabase as an example.

 ## Connect to Neon

-We will step through connecting to Neon with AskYourDatabase as an example.
 To get started, download the [AskYourDatabase Desktop App](https://www.askyourdatabase.com/download).

 To connect, grab your Neon database connection string from the **Connection Details** widget on the **Neon Dashboard**.